pivotal/docs-tap/tanzu-build-service/tbs-image-signing.hbs.md

       - Docker Hub has the form `"my-dockerhub-user/my-repo"` or `"index.docker.io/my-user/my-repo"`
       - Google Cloud Registry has the form `"gcr.io/my-project/my-repo"`

-1. If you are using Out of the Box Supply Chains, modify the respective `ClusterImageTemplate` to enable signing in your supply chain.
+3. If you are using Out of the Box Supply Chains, edit the respective `ClusterImageTemplate` to enable signing in your supply chain.
 For more information, see [Authoring supply chains](../scc/authoring-supply-chains.md).

     > **Important** VMware discourages referencing the service account using the `service_account` value